39 Hadoop Interview Questions and Answers for 2023

 Answer: The differences are as follows:

-- MapReduce handles both processing and cluster management in Hadoop 1.x.
+- MapReduce handles both big data processing and cluster management in Hadoop 1.x.
 However, YARN takes care of cluster management in Hadoop 2.x.
-Other processing models take care of processing in Hadoop 2.x.
+Other processing models take care of processing data in Hadoop 2.x.

 - Hadoop 2.x offers better scalability than Hadoop 1.x.

 - In the case of Hadoop 1.x, there can be a SPoF (Single Point of Failure) if the NameNode fails.
 The recovery of the NameNode is a manual process.
 In Hadoop 2.x, StandBy NameNode solves this problem.
 It’s configured for automatic recovery.

 - Hadoop 1.x works on the concept of slots, however, Hadoop 2.x works on the concept of containers.